MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ExclusionProcess

-Specifies an array of processes, as paths to process images.
-This cmdlet excludes any files opened by the processes that you specify from scheduled and real-time scanning.
+Specifies the paths to process images to exclude from scheduled and real-time scanning.

+To replace all existing values with the values you specify, use the following syntax:
+`"Path1","Path2"..."PathN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -ExclusionProcess "Path1","Path2",..."PathhN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -ExclusionProcess "Path1","Path2",..."PathN"`

+To empty the list, use the value $null for this parameter.

-Specifying this parameter excludes files opened by executable programs only.
-The cmdlet does not exclude the processes themselves.
+This parameter excludes files opened by executable programs only, not the processes themselves.
-To exclude a process, specify it by using the **ExclusionPath** parameter.
+To exclude processes, use the **ExclusionPath** parameter.

 ```yaml
 Type: String[]